quii/learn-go-with-tests/time.md

 Some of my favourites are

-- `time.After(duration)` which return you a `chan Time` when the duration has expired.
+- `time.After(duration)` returns a `chan Time` when the duration has expired.
 So if you wish to do something _after_ a specific time, this can help.
 - `time.NewTicker(duration)` returns a `Ticker` which is similar to the above in that it returns a channel but this one "ticks" every duration, rather than just once.
 This is very handy if you want to execute some code every `N duration`.

 ### More examples of good separation of concerns